BernhardWebstudio/generator-sort/README.md

 ## Sorting with generator functions

-With the sort-generator module, the same sort can be written as
+With the generator-sort module, the same sort can be written as

 ```javascript